 I'm back from my blog break and posting more stories on Blog 1 (Your Stories) beginning tomorrow.
-My blog of Sooner Than Tomorrow - A Mother's Diary is completed.
-I'm leaving the blog (Blog 2) open for new readers while I research the best way to get my writing published.
-It's a daunting undertaking.
+My blog of Sooner Than Tomorrow - A Mother's Diary: A Memoir About Mental Illness, Family, & Everyday Life.
+I'm leaving the blog (Blog 2) open for new readers while I get my book published.

 While attending a writer's conference, one speaker gave me this good news.
 She said (to the audience): "The publishing world is changing."

 "If you're an unknown writer over 70, don't try to find a publisher."